Gangjiang1/Gangjiang1.github.io/_pages/about.md

       <div id="chat-messages" class="chat-messages">

         <div class="message assistant">
 Hello!
-I’m Gang’s personal AI assistant.<br><br>
+I’m Gang’s personal AI assistant!<br><br>

-Gang is a fourth-year PhD candidate at The University of Utah and expects to graduate in July 2026.<br><br>
+Gang is a fourth-year PhD candidate at The University of Utah and expects to graduate in July 2026.
+He is open to work!<br><br>

-He is open to academic positions, including AP-track faculty roles, Postdoctoral positions, and industry research opportunities.
-Please feel free to reach out!<br><br>

 His research interests include:<br>
 • 🤖 AI & LLMs for Building Science and Automated Building Energy Modeling<br>